Program manager vs. project manager: A detailed guide

 A program manager takes the business initiatives and creates programs to achieve them.
 This will result in a set of following key responsibilities for a program manager:

-1. Engaging with C-level executives to create a program that supports business objectives
+1. Engaging with C-level executives to develop a program that supports business objectives

 2. Deciding and planning the projects to be included in a program